BlackApplication/Omni2FA/README.md

 ### Mix and match

-Same React component works against a Python backend that implements the Omni2FA OpenAPI contract.
-Same .NET backend works with an Angular frontend that does.
-The contract is the integration point — not the language.
+Within the [officially supported stacks](#supported-stacks), pick any combination — the same React/Angular/Vue component works against any official backend (.NET, Node.js, Python), because all of them implement the same OpenAPI contract.
+Outside the official list, anyone can add an adapter by implementing the contract.

 ---